Mike Levin: Abortion

-Levin has emphasized his support for "a woman's right to a safe, legal abortion".
-Levin has a 100% rating from NARAL Pro-Choice America and an F grade from the Susan B. Anthony List for his voting record on abortion-related issues.
+Levin has a 100% rating from NARAL Pro-Choice America and an F grade from the Susan B. Anthony List.

 LGBTQ rights

 In 2022, Levin voted for the Respect for Marriage Act.

-In 2024, Levin voted for the National Defense Authorization Act, which included a provision that would prohibit insurance coverage of trans health care.
-Levin stated he supported the bill because of the pay raises for service members and other quality-of-life provisions in the bill.
+In 2024, he voted for the National Defense Authorization Act, which included a provision prohibiting insurance coverage of trans health care; Levin stated he supported the bill for its pay raises and quality-of-life provisions for service members.